didadeeee/sunrise-yoga/readme.md

 ### **User Stories**

-As a visitor, I want to view all the yoga guide on the homepage.<br/>
+- As a visitor, I want to view all the yoga guide on the homepage.
-As a visitor, I want to view individual yoga tutorials.<br/>
+- As a visitor, I want to view individual yoga tutorials.
-As a visitor, I want to search and filter the yoga tutorials according to my preferences.<br/>
+- As a visitor, I want to search and filter the yoga tutorials according to my preferences.
-As a user, I want to receive welcome promotion through email.<br/>
+- As a user, I want to update my user details.
-As a user, I want to bookmark my favorite yoga tutorials.<br/>
+- As a user, I want to bookmark my favorite yoga tutorials.
-As a user, I want to update my user details.<br/>
+- As a user, I want to receive welcome promotion through email.

 ### **Model**<br/>